jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 Three things to observe about this snippet:

 * `test(..)` doesn't pay any attention to `lastIndex`'s value, and always just performs its match from the beginning of the input string.
-* Since our pattern does not have a `^` start-of-input anchor, the search for `"foo"` is free to move ahead through the whole string looking for a match.
+* Because our pattern does not have a `^` start-of-input anchor, the search for `"foo"` is free to move ahead through the whole string looking for a match.
 * `lastIndex` is not updated by `test(..)`.

 Now, let's try a sticky mode regular expression: